zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

     ![](images/dp_197.png " ")

-## Task 6: Deploy New Image Version
+## Task 6: Deploy Image

-1. Before we deploy a new Oracle Home, we need to ensure that we unsubscribe finance database  from previous associated image.
+1. Before we deploy a new Oracle home, we need to ensure that we unsubscribe finance database  from previous associated image.
 This step is required for UI as we can not have two different versions of Oracle home ( in this case 18c and 19c) in the same image id.

 Review and execute the following command to unsubscribe finance database from ***Tier #1 SI DB Linux64*** image.
 If finance database is not subscribed to any image then we can move to next step, where we will subscribe it to 19.7 image.